ctoley/DATA-602/Assignment 6 Model Evaluation/Readme.md

 # Dataset Description

 The dataset hast whether or not the lady has diabetes.
 There are various constraints that are taken into consideration like
-•	Pregnancies (number of times pregnant),
+•	Pregnancies (number of times pregnant)

 •	Oral glucose tolerance test

-•	Blood Pressure (Diastolic Blood Pressure in mmHg),
+•	Blood Pressure (Diastolic Blood Pressure in mmHg)

-•	Skin Thickness (Triceps skin fold thickness in mm),
+•	Skin Thickness (Triceps skin fold thickness in mm)

-•	Insulin (2 h serum insulin in mu U/ml),
+•	Insulin (2 h serum insulin in mu U/ml)

-•	BMI (Body Mass Index in kg/m2),
+•	BMI (Body Mass Index in kg/m2)

-•	Age (years),
+•	Age (years)

 •	Pedigree Diabetes Function